At a Glance

 You can debug your app directly within the source editor.
 View the contents of an object by moving your pointer over a variable name, and then use Quick Look to inspect a particular value.
 The debug area and the debug navigator let you carefully control the execution of your app while you examine the code.
 For finer control, the console gives command line access to the debugger.

 Debug gauges display your app’s resource consumption to help you identify problems before your users do.

 Testing and Continuous Integrations

-To help you build a better app, Xcode includes a testing framework for functional and performance testing.
+To help you build a better app, Xcode includes a testing framework for functional, performance, and user interface testing.
 You write the tests and use the test navigator to run those tests and see the results.
-You test code functionality unit tests.
+Test code functionality with unit tests and see your current code coverage.
 Performance tests make sure important parts of your app don’t leave the user waiting.
+Automate testing of your user experience to make sure changes in one place don’t break things in another.
 Set triggers for running tests on a regular basis so you catch regression bugs in code and in performance.